 Quantic has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework (DPF) Principles with regard to the processing of personal data received from the European Union in reliance on the EU-U.S. DPF Principles.
 The DPF Certification process is a voluntary program for US organizations to show that they have adequate data protections in place to meet EU requirements regarding the transfer of personal data outside of their territory.To learn more about the Data Privacy Framework (DPF) Program, and to view our certification, please visit https://www.dataprivacyframework.gov/

 Commitments as a Data Controller

 Data controllers are companies that supply goods or services to EU residents, or that track or monitor EU residents and decide why and how data is collected and processed.
 Data processors are vendors or businesses that process data on behalf of data controllers.
-As a Data Controller, we are committed to both ensuring our practices are sound within the scope of the GDPR, as well as ensuring we only work with compliant data processors.
+As a Data Controller, Quantic is committed to both ensuring our practices are sound within the scope of the GDPR, as well as ensuring we only work with compliant data processors.

 - Information Asset Register: From our information audit, we have created an information asset register.
 This allows to ensure we are properly tracking, securing, and when applicable, removing user information across our internal systems.

 - Vendor Compliance: We have audited our vendors to ensure they are GDPR compliant.

 - Support for Deletion Requests: Quantic has always allowed for users to request deletion of their account and application data.
 We have implemented additional product messaging to make this feature more widely known.